 Though an oft-neglected area of one's skincare routine, our necks see the same unfortunate issues our faces do—acne included.
-If you suffer from breakouts on your neck, which look and feel just as bad as the facial kind, keep scrolling for the scoop on getting them to stop!
+If you suffer from breakouts on your neck, which look and feel just as bad as the facial kind, we have the scoop for getting them to stop.

 These culprits can be exacerbated by people neglecting to tend to their necks.
 "People forget to treat the neck like the face," says Waldorf, "and makeup, sunscreen, moisturizer, and sweat mix and move about—even if it is all noncomedogenic.
 So after exercising and before bed, include the neck area in your cleanup," she says.
 "Even a pre-moistened makeup remover towelette will do the job.
 And for the back of the neck, make sure that hair products—leave-in conditioner or gels or pomades are removed from the skin of the neck."